 - Monthly, quarterly, annually tax tasks.

 - Monthly, quarterly, annually employment – payrolls – compulsory insurances.

 - Monthly, quarterly, annually for expat tasks.

 - And more than 06 other compliance tasks.

-TIP: Business owners should monitor the execution of compliance tasks with internal management system and internal audit procedures.
+TIPS: Business owners should monitor the execution of compliance tasks with internal management system and internal audit procedures.
 Do things right from the beginning can help business owners to avoid a long list of risks and optimize your compulsory payable amount.

 Do remember to transfer your local staff and the chief of the representative office in Vietnam to the company with a new employment relationship.
-And remember to renew the work permit – temporary resident cards for your expatriate employees under a new company.
+And remember to renew the work permit – temporary residence cards for your expatriate employees under a new company.